Fixed Points of Quantum Gravity and the Dimensionality of the UV Critical Surface: Summary and Conclusions

 We have applied the formalism to models of quantum gravity with Riemann interactions.
-Using polynomial expansions of the action and Pad\'e resummations a primary Riemann fixed point has been found satisfying all standard tests including a fast convergence of couplings (\fig{fig:fp05522couplingsstandard}) and scaling exponents (\fig{fig:fp05522eigenvalueconvergence}), the bootstrap test (\fig{fig:fp05522BootStrap}), near-Gaussian behaviour at large orders (\fig{fig:fp4Gaussian}), and a maximal radius of convergence (\fig{fig:fp4paderesi}).
+Using polynomial expansions of the action to high order a primary Riemann fixed point has been found satisfying all standard tests including a fast convergence of couplings (\fig{fig:fp05522couplingsstandard}) and scaling exponents (\fig{fig:fp05522eigenvalueconvergence}), the bootstrap test (\fig{fig:fp05522BootStrap}), near-Gaussian behaviour at large orders (\fig{fig:fp4Gaussian}), and a maximal radius of convergence (\fig{fig:fp4smallfixpointfunc} and \fig{fig:EOM_FP4}).
 High order polynomial expansions of the action up to 144 powers in curvature have been used to establish convergence and stability.
-Together with numerical integration and Pad\'e resummation, they have also been used to obtain solutions beyond any polynomial order.
+Together with numerical integration, they have also been used to obtain solutions beyond any polynomial order.
 Findings differ noticeably from those in Einstein-Hilbert and $f(R)$ approximations (Fig.~\ref{pCompareLaG}) and come out more strongly coupled (Fig.~\ref{pCompareLG}).
 We have also found a stable pair of weakly coupled Riemann fixed points including de Sitter solutions and well-defined UV-IR connecting RG trajectories with General Relativity at low energies.
 For these, the leading couplings and scaling exponents are close to those of the Einstein-Hilbert fixed point (Fig.~\ref{scatter}) with elsewise mild quantum corrections.
 For these reasons, they can be viewed as higher curvature extensions of the Reuter fixed point.

 An important novelty is the dimensionality of the critical surface which is found to be four (Figs.~\ref{fig:fp05522Gap} and \ref{fig:FP4-UV-Surface}).
 This is rather different from models without Riemann tensor interactions, where the critical surface -- with all other technical choices the same -- comes out as three-dimensional.
 Our study highlights that quantum-induced shifts in the scaling dimensions of the order of a few (\fig{fig:fp05522slope}) may well turn canonically irrelevant dim-6 operators into relevant ones.
 The smallness of the scale-invariant product of couplings $\lambda_* \,g_*$ and the near-Gaussianity of high order scaling dimensions further substantiates the view that quantum gravity remains ''as Gaussian as it gets".
 Future work should investigate the relevancy of other dim-6 curvature invariants (Tab.~\ref{tab:dim246operators}), and other technical choices, to further substantiate the number of fundamentally free parameters of quantum gravity.